Zeleo/zeleo-app-library/README.md

 Also read [this](http://zeleo.github.io/zeleo/development/authorization/) to learn how to handle the authentication of the other system your service will undoubtedly be interacting with.

 ## Methods
 The entry point for all methods is the ZeleoApplication class.
 It exposes a handful of static methods that help you converse with the Zeleo platform.
-Note that each function an overload that allows you to specify the JWT variables or let the library get them from environment variables.
+Note that each function has an overload that allows you to specify the JWT variables or let the library get them from environment variables.

 ```java
 /**